electron/website/blog/forge-v6-release.md

 1. *Forge's multi-package architecture makes it easy to understand and extend.* Forge was built with the intention of supporting custom plugins, makers and publishers.
 Since Forge is made up of many smaller packages with clear responsibilities, it is easier to follow code flow.
 In addition, Forge's extensible API design means that you can write your own additional build logic separate from the provided configuration options for advanced use cases.
 For more details on extensibility, see the [Extending Electron Forge] section of the docs.

-## Introducing the webpack plugin

-This release adds webpack support to your build pipeline.
-Webpack is a module bundler: it takes your codebase’s dependencies and modules, creates a dependency graph, and bundles them (stitching them together into a single file) into a form that your index.html can read.
-Bundling increases performance by reducing the number of asset calls required.

-Forge v6 comes with a [webpack template] that makes use of the new `@electron-forge/plugin-webpack` module, plus some preset Webpack configuration options.
-Configuration instructions can be found in the [docs](https://www.electronforge.io/config/plugins/webpack).

-The addition of webpack support brings several webpack features to your Forge app.
-Notable features include but are not limited to:
-- Hot module reloading
-- DevServer support
-- Adding content security policies
-- Native module support

-## The Forge API has moved

-If you aren't already on the beta version of Forge, the Forge v5 API has been refactored into its own separate node module in Forge v6.
-The new Forge [Core API] exposes the v5 Forge API methods as well as a number of utility functions to Node, allowing you call them from within your own code.

-## Breaking changes:
+## Breaking changes

-Forge has spent a considerable time in beta development; this is a list of breaking changes made in recent betas, so that users who have been using the later beta versions in their apps can more easily transition to the stable release.
+Forge has spent a considerable time in beta development; this is a list of breaking changes made in recent betas (>= 6.0.0-beta.69), so that users who have been using the later beta versions in their apps can more easily transition to the stable release.

 _A complete list of changes and commits can be found [here](https://github.com/electron-userland/electron-forge/blob/main/CHANGELOG.md)_.

-#### Changed plugin configuration syntax ([#2963](https://github.com/electron-userland/electron-forge/pull/2963))
+### Changed plugin configuration syntax ([#2963](https://github.com/electron-userland/electron-forge/pull/2963))

 The `plugins` array now takes objects containing an object with properties `name` and `config`, rather than tuples containing the plugin name and config.